- Duration: 4 Hours (approx.)

 - Maximum students per group is 30.
 Multiple groups can be accommodated.

-- Our booking officer will get back to you via email to confirm your excursion including COST within 5 working days.
+- Our booking officer will get back to you via email to confirm your excursion within 7 working days.